estevaofuzaro98/ElasticityPINN/README.md

 ### License

-**ElasticityPINN** is released under the MIT license.
+**ElasticityPINN** is distributed under the MIT license, allowing unrestricted academic and commercial use with proper attribution.
 See the LICENSE file for details.
 All new contributions must be made under the MIT license.

 <img src="logo/mit_license_red.png" width="15%">